-For any patient or consumer considering a medicine or wellness product, the most important information is reliable knowledge about the effects of the active ingredients in that product, and in single servings or doses of that product.
-It's not really that complicated.
+For any patient or consumer considering a medicine or wellness product, the most important information is probably reliable knowledge about the effects and safety of the active, inactive, and added ingredients in that product.

-- What product(s) should I take to achieve my goal(s), or outcome(s)?
+- What products(s) should I take to achieve my goal, or desired outcome?

 - How much of it should I take (dose)?

 - How effective will it be at achieving my goal?

 If you can answer those questions pretty confidently, then you will have much more success and control over how well any medicine, wellness product, or supplement works for you.

 What we present here is a summary, or "Cliffs Notes" version of knowledge specifically focused on active ingredients, and their effectiveness.
 There is a lot of great information and knowledge available to everyone, but rarely is it presented in a way that really tries to make the most important knowledge easier to use and understand for a patient or consumer.

 A great overview presentation on the basic science is here from Autry Parker, MD, MPH, a board-certified, fellowship-trained anesthesiologist specializing in the interventional treatment of severe spinal and neuromuscular pain.

 Here are 5 basic truths that are important for all patients or consumers to understand.